-To define a macro that will be available for use immediately anywhere in the skool file or ref files, consider using the @expand directive.
+To define a macro that will be available for use immediately anywhere in the skool file or ref files, consider using the @expand directive, or the Expand parameter in the [Config] section.

 The integer parameters of a macro defined by #DEFINE may contain replacement fields.